revaturelabs/interviewquestions/Python/Python-Datatypes/Number.md

    - int: These are whole numbers of unlimited range.
    - long: These are long integers in Python 2.
    - float: These are floating point numbers represented as 64-bits double precision numbers.
-   - complex: Are unsigned numbers with real and imaginary components.
+   - complex: unsigned numbers with real and imaginary components.

    </blockquote>
     </details>